sgottenyc/boiler-plate-laravel-react-graphql/README.md

-# Boiler Plate Laravel Project using the following packages to build SPA
+# Boiler Plate Laravel Project

+The objective for this project is to jump start building SPA application using React, Redux, GraphQL and Laravel.
+This project will demostrate how to integrate these technologies together.

+##PHP Composer Packages
-GraphQL
+* GraphQL

+## NPM Packages
-React
+* React
-Redux
+* Redux
-Redux Form
+* Redux Form
-Material UI React
+* Material UI React
+* Webpack

-# Required software
+## Required installation
 1) Git
-2) Nodejs
+2) NodeJs
-3) PHP
+3) PHP 7.2+
-4) Compatible database with PHP

-# Installation after downloading from git
+4) Composer
+5) Database (mysql, sql server, etc see laravel.com for installation)

+## Installation
+1) Create directory. (ex: mkdir boilerplate && cd boilerpate)
-1) Git clone
+2) Git clone "git clone https://github.com/jjc704/boiler-plate-laravel-react-graphql.git . "
-2) Run composer update
+2) Run "composer update"
-3) Run npm update
+3) Run "npm update"

-# Installation Instructions from scratch
+## Installation from scratch (codeanywhere.com container)
-1) Install Laravel
+1) Create new laravel project
+2) Create laravel database for mysql
 2) Update .env file with database credential
-3) Run php artisan migrate command to add demo data and tables for this project demo
+3) Run "php artisan migrate" command to add demo data and tables for this project demo
-4) Run php artisan preset react to set laravel to use react
+4) Run "php artisan preset react" to set laravel to use react

 ## Post Installation Checks
 1) If successful the following routes are available to view